ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0005_Complaint_Handling.md

 ## Complaint Handling Policy

 Medical Data Networks LLC may receive Complaints through any form of User Communication.

-All Complaints will be submitted to, or forwarded to Medical Data Networks LLC's Support team within 1 business day.
+However, all Complaints will be submitted to, or forwarded to Medical Data Networks LLC's Support team within 1 business day.
 This is accomplished when a support ticket is created on the technical support [web page](https://t1pal.HELPY.io).

 In addition, this particular ticketing system facilitates the collection of additional detail by linked email exchanges as needed to fully explain the complaint and/or any conditions surrounding the complaint.

-Alternatively, complaints may also be received when an email is sent to support@t1pal.com and/or support@t1pa.helpy.com.
+Therefore, complaints may also be received when an email is sent to support@t1pal.com and/or support@t1pa.helpy.com.

 All Complaints will be evaluated by a Medical Data Networks LLC Vice President or higher rank employee.

 Complaints that meet the definition of a Reportable Event will be clearly tagged within the ticketing system and added to (or used to update) a Reportable Event Spreadsheet maintained by Medical Data Networks LLC quality VP.

 All Reportable Events will be promptly investigated by a Medical Data Networks LLC quality VP.
-Risk analysis, mitigation and control will be performed per [SOP-0004 Risk_and_Hazard Management](mdn_qms/SOP_Standard_Operating_Procedures/SOP_0004_Risk_and_Hazard_Management.md
+Risk analysis, mitigation and control will be performed per [SOP-0004 Risk_and_Hazard Management](mdn_qms/SOP_Standard_Operating_Procedures/SOP_0004_Risk_and_Hazard_Management.md).
- ).

 Complaints that are not deemed to be Reportable Events will be evaluated regularly as part of a routine review.